0xacb/viewgen/README.md

 ### ASP.NET ViewState Generator

-**viewgen** is a ViewState generator capable of both signing and encrypting payloads with leaked validation keys or `web.config` files.
+**viewgen** is a ViewState tool capable of generating both signed and encrypted payloads with leaked validation keys or `web.config` files
 ---------------

 **Requirements**: Python 3